Dumas ISD school bond to address new elementary schools and security

 The rest of the money will go towards a new career and technology building, renovations and upgrades to their kitchens and fine arts departments and school security.

-To pay for this, the expected property tax increase would be 27 dollars a month for a $94,000 dollar home.
+To pay for this, the expected property tax increase would be $27 a month for a $94,000 home.

-While that amount may seem a little steep, Hysinger says now is the time to upgrade and build new facilities.
+While that amount may seem a little steep, Hysinger said now is the time to upgrade and build new facilities.

 For more information regarding the bond, click here: https://www.dumasisd.org/index.php?pageID=246823_2